hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 dataTag: ["thought"]
 ---

 In the last few years, I have superficially dabbled with fermenting my own food, making kimchi, Sauerkraut, kombucha or kefir.
-I have also learned that so many of the things I drink or eat are in fact fermented—think cheese, wine, beer, yogurt, bread.
+I have also learned that so many of the things I drink or eat are in fact fermented — think cheese, wine, beer, yogurt, bread.

 Since Wednesday, I have been diving deep into the intricate world of fermentation from a complete other direction.
 I stepped outside my comfort zone and had a look at this whole fermentation shenanigan from the point of view of biochemistry.